-Right, so now you know what’s needed before you begin to trade with real money, you can start looking at spread betting platforms for beginners.
+Right, so now we’ve covered off what’s needed before you begin to trade with real money, you can start looking at live spread betting platforms for beginners.

-The types of accounts that we have introduce you to above will offer you access to the financial markets with a lower degree of risk.
+The spread betting accounts we have introduced you to above will offer you access to the financial markets with a lower degree of risk.
 With real money at stake, it’s not a good idea to jump straight in and risk it all.

 Low Stake Spread Betting Platforms for Beginners

 Generally, spread betting brokers will offer their clients a minimum stake of £1 per point.

 That means you could lose a minimum of £100 on the FTSE100 should the market go against you by 100 points over the course of your trade.

 A low stake account reduces the minimum stake you can place, meaning that a similar trade with 10p per point would result in a maximum loss of £10.

 Even with that kind of extreme movement, that trade is going to dent your pride much more than your wallet.

 There is, however, a downside to Low Stake Accounts.